Salish Sea orcas: Lolita (Tokitae)

 Lolita was a southern resident of the L pod, captured in Penn Cove in 1970, who spent the majority of her life at Miami Seaquarium in Florida.
 At the time of her death in 2023, she was the last remaining captive orca from the 1960s-1970s Washington captures, prior to the implementation of the Marine Mammal Protection Act.
 After five decades of captivity, she was succumbing to skin lesions, with a chronic lung infection continuing to weaken her body.
 Since the death of Hugo, a male orca captured with her in 1980, Lolita had been the only orca at Miami Seaquarium.
 She shared her tank with common dolphins, pilot whales, and Pacific white-sided dolphins throughout her time at Seaquarium.
-The refusal to release Lolita, as well as her overall living standards before her passing, have become a symbol for the movement opposing orca captivity for reasons other than medical need.
+The refusal to release Lolita, as well as her overall living standards before her death, have become a symbol for the movement opposing orca captivity for reasons other than medical need.